Guldariya-Kurbonova/DATA-MODELING/Database Design/Database_Administration.md

   - *At rest:* Data stored securely on disk.
   - *In transit:* Secure connections (e.g., SSL/TLS).
 - **Authentication Schemes:** Integration with LDAP/Active Directory → Single Sign-On.
 - **Backups & Journaling:** Ensure availability (part of CIA triad: Confidentiality, Integrity, Availability).
 Journals/logs help recover after crashes.

+**Encryption in Databases**

+Encryption is the process of converting readable data (plaintext) into an unreadable format (ciphertext) so that unauthorized users cannot access it without the decryption key.

+1. Encryption at Rest
+This protects data stored on disk — including database files, backups, and logs.

+2. Encryption in Transit
+This protects data as it moves across the network (between client apps, APIs, and the database).